gurugithub/kooaba-api-v4-rubygem/README.md

 # kooaba

 This gem is currently in Beta phase.
-We advise you not to use this in a production system.
+We advise you not to use this in a production system!

 This is a lightweight gem (no other dependencies) for accessing the [kooaba APIs](http://kooaba.github.com).

 ## Installation

-1. Make sure you have an accout in the kooaba platform at [https://platform.kooaba.com/](https://platform.kooaba.com).
-In the API Access section you will find your API key for accessing the platform.
+1. Make sure you have an account on the kooaba platform at [https://platform.kooaba.com/](https://platform.kooaba.com).
+In the API Access section you will find your API keys for uploading items and making queries.

 2. Install the kooaba gem: